-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||A Business Simulation Course: a Teaching Strategy for Students’ Learning|
+|Title:||A Business Simulation Course: a Teaching Strategy for Students’ Learning|

-|authors:||Pinheiro, Margarida M.|
+|Author:||Pinheiro, Margarida M.|

 Sarrico, Cláudia S.